Chicken Tortilla Soup in a Slow Cooker

 Chicken Tortilla Soup in gray bowls with cheese and tortilla strips

-• Slow cooker recipes are fantastic for busy weeknights, especially if your kids are involved in activities that may prevent the family from eating together.
+• Slow-cooker recipes are fantastic for busy weeknights, especially if your kids are involved in activities.

-• You’ll love that with a slow cooker, once it’s done, “dinner is always ready!” and family members can help themselves as soon as they are hungry.
+• You’ll love that with a slow cooker, once it’s done, “dinner is always ready!” and family members can help themselves as soon as they get home or are hungry.

-• This is also a great recipe for a Game Day Party or open house because you can keep it warm for hours, set out all the toppings and then everyone can help themselves.
+• This is also a great recipe for a Game Day Party or an open house because you can keep it warm for hours, set out all the toppings, and let everyone help themselves.

-• For another family-friendly slow cooker recipe try my Slow Cooker Tacos!
+• This hearty soup is delicious when topped with crunchy tortilla strips.
+For another family-friendly slow cooker recipe, try my Slow Cooker Tacos!

 Ingredients on a counter